UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

 The dataset [data/crane_additional_observations.xlsx](data/Crane_additional_observations.xlsx) is fictional.

 All content in this repository with the exception of the dataset [data/HUJI_Crane_israel_GPRS.csv](data/HUJI_Crane_Israel_GPRS.csv) is licensed under Attribution 4.0
 International (CC BY 4.0).
-We highly encourage you to contact us when you would like to use the material.
+We highly encourage you to contact us if you would like to use the material.

 ## Development